Kev1Dgd/Land_Surface_Temperature/README.md

 ```
 .
 ├── data/
+│   ├── analysis/                         # Contains model values that may be of interest
+│   │   ├── modis/
+│   │   ├── fluxnet/
+│   │   └── amsre/
 │   ├── processed/
 │   │   ├── modis/                        # .hdf MODIS files converted to .csv
 │   │   ├── fluxnet/
-│   │   │   └── stations/                  # List of fluxnet stations with their coordinates
+│   │   │   └── stations.csv              # List of fluxnet stations with their coordinates
 │   │   └── amsre/
 │   │   │   ├── dates (YYYY - MM - DD)/   # Contains brightness temperatures when the orbit is ascending and descending
 │   │   │   └── matched /                 # Match brightness temperature and temperature for a specific station
 │   ├── raw/
 │   │   ├── modis/                        # .hdf MODIS files
 │   │   ├── fluxnet/                      # Table of temperatures recorded at various stations